2020 OOTL Constitution

-(c) All injuries which extend beyond the game in which the player was removed will be counted as beginning with his team’s next game.
+(c) All injuries which extend beyond the game in which the player was removed will be counted as beginning with the team’s next game.

-2.11 The current Steal Allowance Chart and its restrictions will be used instead of those on the Master Game green board.
+2.11 The current Steal Allowance Chart and its restrictions will be used instead of those in the Master Game booklet.

 (a) Play result (28) on Bases Empty Rare Play board becomes “two balls”.
 Pitchers with negative control must roll for a possible walk.
 Should play result (28) appear consecutively, pitchers with positive control roll to potentially prevent a walk.
 If successful, count as “three balls”.

-(b) Play result (29) on Bases Empty Rare Play board is changed to “two strikes”.
+(b) Play result (29) on Bases Empty Rare Play page is changed to “two strikes”.
 Should play result (29) appear consecutively, the batter strikes out.

-(c) Play result (7) against a Grade 26 pitcher on Runner on First board is changed from Pitcher Change Table result of (31) to (30).
+(c) Play result (7) against a Grade 26 pitcher on Runner on First page is changed from Pitcher Change Table result of (31) to (30).

-(d) Disregard any “Game called because of rain” results on Rare Play boards.
+(d) Disregard any “Game called because of rain” results on Rare Play pages.
 Re-roll for a different Rare Play.
 When a rain delay results, a manager may replace the current pitcher without facing the minimum number of batters.
 Reliever immediately following a rain delay will not receive a mid-inning grade advancement.

-(e) Board result 30, 31 or 32 with Runner on 1st, Runner on 2nd or Runners on 1st and 2nd: increase each Hit Valuation Number by six (6) on fly out advancement attempts.
+(e) Booklet result 30, 31 or 32 with Runner on 1st, Runner on 2nd or Runners on 1st and 2nd: increase each Hit Valuation Number by six (6) on fly out advancement attempts.

 2.14 When third base is occupied and the defense’s infield is playing “close” or “in,” the offense has the option of playing that runner “safe,” (except with Bases Loaded).
 This negates the “Fielder’s Choice-Runner Out at Home” result, yet still allows the runner to score on a hit, error or sacrifice fly.
 In these situations, play results for Fielding One are changed to “Infield Single-Runner Holds Third” wherever it reads “Single through [infield]-Runners Advance One Base.”

-2.15 If a Hit and Run is called when a runner is ineligible to steal, follow the updated 2010 Steal Allowance Chart.
+2.15 If a Hit-and-Run is called when a runner is ineligible to steal, follow the updated Steal Allowance Chart.
 ALL current stolen base rules and restrictions will apply to the runner’s attempt to steal the base.

 2.16 All left-handed pitchers will receive an additional two (2) point advantage after the CMBA style final grade calculation.

 2.17 Pitchers’ grades are reduced by -1 with one runner on base; -2 for two or more runners on base.
 Inherited runners do not affect relievers’ grades in this way.
-Any pitcher reverts back to his original grade with no one on base.
+Any pitcher reverts back to the base grade with no one on base.
 Fatigue or earned run reduction is not affected by this downgrade.

-2.18 Stolen base attempts will be capped at the same ratio as games player of a player’s MLB total attempts (rounded up, according to this chart) for that season.
-Managers must report to the executive committee when a player is out of attempts so the player can be changed to SSN N on the team roster for the remainder of the regular season.
+2.18 [2020 Update] Stolen base attempts will be capped at the same ratio as games player of a player’s MLB total attempts rounded up, according to the corresponding season games played chart.
+Managers must report to the executive committee when a player is out of attempts so the player can be changed to “SSN-N” on the team roster for the remainder of the regular season.

 2.19 When 1st base is occupied, the runner is being held on (HO), and a slow (S) left-handed batter rolls card result 12, the Fielding One result will be a 3-6-3 double play.
 (A negative control pitcher must first determine whether the 12 results in a walk.)
-Although defense cannot declare holding the runner at 1st on the Runners at 1st & 2nd board, this rule still applies; however, the Fielding One board result does not change with bases loaded.
+Although defense cannot declare holding the runner at 1st with runners at 1st & 2nd, this rule still applies; however, the Fielding One result does not change with bases loaded.

-2.22 In the 8th inning or later, the score must be two runs closer than indicated on the play boards to execute a successful pickoff play.
-Otherwise, use RP board.
-This restriction also applies to the “Runner on 1st, play result 37 or 39 pickoff chart”.
+2.22 In the 8th inning or later, the score must be two runs closer than indicated on the play pages to execute a successful pick off play.
+Otherwise, use appropriate Rare Play page.
+This restriction also applies to the “Runner on 1st, play result 38 or 39 pick off chart”.

-2.24 2017 Update With 1st base occupied, randomize a hit result of a double as follows by rolling one die:
+2.24 With 1st base occupied, randomize a hit result of a double as follows by rolling one die:

 Runner on 1st – 1-4 roll results in a 6; 5 or 6 roll results in a 3.